smartface/smfc-empty-workspace/README.md

 ## From the [Smartface](https://www.smartface.io) Team

+### Hello Fellow Developer

-Hey fellow developer, thank you for using Smartface Cloud!
+Thank you for using Smartface Cloud!

 Developing native apps for iOS and Android is as easy as a few lines of JavaScript code.